stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 and intricacy.
 These we placed in the cellar during the day, screening the windows with paper and planning to return in the evening for our first vigil.
-We had locked the door from the cellar to the ground floor; and having a key to the outside cellar door, we were prepared to leave our expensive and delicate apparatus&mdash;which we had obtained secretly and at great cost&mdash;as many days as our vigils might need to be protracted.
+We had locked the door from the cellar to the ground floor; and having a key to the outside cellar door, we were prepared to leave our expensive and delicate apparatus--which we had obtained secretly and at great cost--as many days as our vigils might need to be protracted.
 It was our design to sit up together till very late, and then watch singly till dawn in two-hour stretches, myself first and then my companion;
 the inactive member resting on the cot.